 5. Natural Balance Salmon & Sweet Potato Large Breed Dry Food

-- Limited ingredient list
+- Simple ingredient list

 - Batch-tested for safety

-- Fewer protein options
+- Less protein variety

-6. Nutrish Real Beef Dry Dog Food 40 lb
+6. Nutrish Real Beef Dry Dog Food

-- Real beef as first ingredient: Supports lean muscle mass and healthy organs
+- Real beef as first ingredient: Supports lean muscle and healthy organs

 - No artificial preservatives or flavors: Keeps meals simple and natural

-- No artificial additives
+- No artificial flavors

 - Supports immune health

-- Not hypoallergenic for all dogs
+- Not for beef-sensitive dogs

 7. P.S.
-For Dogs Hypoallergenic Dog Food Lamb
+For Dogs Hypoallergenic Lamb Dog Food

 - Novel protein source

-- Grain-free formula
+- Grain-free

-- Higher price point
+- Higher cost

 Buying Guide: How to Choose the Best Hypoallergenic Dog Food